snubwoody/wakunguma.com/src/articles/async.md

 }
 ```

+Rust futures are lazy, which means that just calling the function won't do anything unless the `await` keyword is used.

+Unlike most other languages, rust doesn't come with a runtime to run the asyncronous operations.
+You must bring your own.
-To actually run the async code you must use a runtime.
-The most popular runtime is [tokio](https://github.com/tokio-rs/tokio)
-and the second most is [smol](https://github.com/smol-rs/smol).
+The most popular runtime is [tokio](https://github.com/tokio-rs/tokio) and the second most is [smol](https://github.com/smol-rs/smol).
 The easiest way to use the runtime is to mark you main function
 using the `main` attribute.
-As far as I know most other languages bundle a runtime.

 ```rust
 #[tokio::main]